-We have audited the accompanying financial statements of Ludlow Jute & Specialities Limited ("the Company"), which comprises the Balance Sheet as at March 31, 2022, the Statement of Profit and Loss (including Other Comprehensive Income), the Statement of Changes in Equity and the Statement of Cash Flows for the year ended on that date, and a summary of the significant accounting policies and other explanatory information (hereinafter referred to as "the financial statements").
+We have audited the accompanying Financial Statements of Ludlow Jute & Specialities Limited ("the Company"), which comprises the Balance Sheet as at March 31, 2023, the Statement of Profit and Loss (including Other Comprehensive Income), the Statement of Changes in Equity and the Statement of Cash Flows for the year ended on that date, and the notes to Financial Statements including a summary of Significant Accounting Policies and other explanatory information.(hereinafter referred to as "the Financial Statements").

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaidfinancial statements give the information required by the CompaniesAct, 2013("theAct") inthemanner sorequired and give a true and fair view in conformity with theIndianAccountingStandards prescribed undersection133of the Act read with the Companies (Indian Accounting Standards) Rules, 2015, as amended, ("Ind AS") and other accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2022, the profit, total comprehensive income, changes in equity and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Financial Statements give the information required by the Companies Act, 2013, as amended ("the Act") in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015, as amended, ("Ind AS") and other Accounting Principles generally accepted in India, of the state of affairs of the Company as at March 31, 2023, Profit including Other comprehensive income, Changes in equity and its Cash flows for the year ended on that date.